 At Goshen College, all students who are interested in sustainability can gain hands-on experiences regardless of their major.
 In addition to NEW majors in environmental & marine science, sustainability management, sustainability studies and sustainable food systems, Goshen College offers a Sustainability Leadership Semester and Agroecology Summer Intensive open to all students.
 We also offer a master’s degree in environmental education.

-As an environmental science major, you can choose to concentrate in ecology, sustainability or agroecology.
+As an environmental & marine science major, you can choose to concentrate in ecology or earth & climate science.
 You’ll take classes on our main campus as well as Merry Lea Environmental Learning Center, a 1,189-acre nature preserve and field laboratory 30 miles from campus.